 The CSCCE training team is continuing to grow and currently includes:

-- Lou Woodley, Director
+- Lou Woodley, Founder and Director

 - Camille Santistevan, Director of Learning

-- Alice Martinic, Training and Curriculum Development Specialist
+- Alice Martinic, Trainer and Learner Liaison

 Please check individual course descriptions and the course schedule for more information about who will lead each program component.